Like a Fool

 The Fool is a card of new beginnings, opportunity and potential…Even though you don’t know exactly where you are going, you are being called to commit yourself and follow your heart, no matter how crazy this leap of faith might seem to you.
 Now is a time when you need to trust where the Universe is taking you. - Biddy Tarot

-Now you may be thinking to yourself, “How can this be?
-I thought Michelle was serious about preventing another Trump presidency?!”
-And, in fact, I am.
-My Election Year Support Group will continue.
-And I still plan to vote by mail, participate in phone banking, and donate money to the organizers working to get out the vote in the most contested races, just like I would’ve done from my home in California.
-I’m just going to be doing these things from a bit farther away.
+Now you may be thinking to yourself, “I thought Michelle said she had been serious about preventing another Trump presidency?!”
+And, in fact, I was.
+I led the Election Year Support Group all year via Zoom.
+I voted by mail, participated in phone banking at extremely odd hours from Europe, and donated money to the organizers working on the ground to get out the vote in the most contested races.
+All things I would’ve done from my home in California; I just did them from a bit farther away.

 The Fool lifts his chin and gazes upward.
 Risking foolishness beneath a bright sun, with a lightness of step, he approaches a precipice he may just fall into.
 He is hopeful: more interested in potential than guarantees.
 With a white rose of innocence in his hand, and a small bag slung over his shoulder, he expresses a pared-down sense of enoughness, and a willingness to GO.
 A little white dog plays at his feet, up for the challenge, excited to accompany him, wherever they are headed, together.